MFTabriz/slabcc/docs/manual.rst

 ======================
 Input parameters
 ======================
-slabcc reads all its parameters from the input file (by default: `slabcc.in`) You can change the input file's name using the `command-line parameters`_.
+slabcc reads all its parameters from the input file (by default, `slabcc.in`).
+You can change the input file's name using the `command-line parameters`_.
 The input file is processed as follows:

 - Lines starting with # will be treated as comments.
-Inline comments are also allowed
+Inline comments are also allowed.
-- Double quotation marks will be removed from the strings
+- Double quotation marks will be removed from the strings.
-- A warning will be issued for any unidentified parameter
+- A warning will be issued for any unidentified parameter.
-- A warning will be issued for the use of the deprecated parameters
+- A warning will be issued for the use of the deprecated parameters.
-- All the coordinates must be in fractional form [0-1]
+- All the coordinates must be in fractional form [0-1].
-- Boolean (True/False) parameters can be also declared as 0/1, on/off, yes/no, .true./.false.
+- Boolean (True/False) parameters can also be declared as 0/1, on/off, yes/no, .true./.false.
-- Parameter names can be written in the small or the CAPITAL letters
+- Parameter names can be written in the small or capital letters.
-- For vectors and matrices, columns are separated by a “ ”(space), while the rows are separated by a “;” (semicolon)
+- For vectors and matrices, columns are separated by a " "(space), while the rows are separated by a ";" (semicolon).
-- Lines starting with a space “ ” will be treated as the continuation of the last parameter's value
+- Lines starting with a space " " will be treated as the continuation of the last parameter's value.
-- Subsequent definitions for any parameter will be concatenated to the existing definition
+- Subsequent definitions for any parameter will be concatenated with the existing definition.

 +------------------------------+-------------------------------------------------------+---------------+